ReerandRee/DrexelCiProject/README.md

 ## Front End

-The front end of our project is hosted locally on port 3000 [http://localhost:3000](http://localhost:3000) using the React framework.
+The front end of our project is hosted locally on port 3000 [http://localhost:3000](http://localhost:3000) using Next.js, a React metaframework.
 The newest code is stored on the `frontend-rework` branch.
+The styling is done with TailwindCSS and Prisma the the Object Relational Mapper (ORM) for our database.

 To run the development server: